Fabric Stiffness Tester TF113

 1 Take the samples from a representative section of the fabric and should not contain any folds or creases.
 Cut four samples of meridional and zonal by parallel or trapezoidal method, and the sample size was 200mm*25mm.

 2 Adjust the instrument level.
 Place the sample face up on the platform, one end aligned with the front of the platform.
 Put up the pressure plate and make the indicator line coincide with the "zero" line of the ruler.

-3 Pushing forward the pressure plate at a certain speed and driving the specimen to move forward until the specimen reaches out into contact with the inclined plane.
+3 Pushing forward the pressure plate at a certain speed and driving the specimen to move forward until the specimen reaches contact with the inclined plane.
 Record the scale reading.

 4 Lift the pressure plate and test the specimen back up again.